lowlydba/dba-multitool/tests/README.md

 ### Pester tests

+All Pester tests are executed by a parent script (`appveyor\run_pester_tests.ps1`) that starts SQLCover to track the code coverage levels.

 All of a stored proc's unit tests are run by a single corresponding Pester script, similarly named `sp_name.Tests.ps1`, which: